-(1) Includes 382 shares purchased during the quarter in open market transactions by the trust relating to BD's Deferred Compensation and Retirement Benefit Restoration Plan and 1996 Directors' Deferral Plan.
+(1) Includes 3,055 shares purchased during the quarter in open market transactions by the trust relating to BD's Deferred Compensation and Retirement Benefit Restoration Plan and 1996 Directors' Deferral Plan.

-(2) The repurchases were made pursuant to a repurchase program covering 18 million shares authorized by the Board of Directors on July 26, 2011, for which there is no expiration date.
-The Board of Directors authorized the repurchase of 10 million additional shares on September 24, 2013.
+(2) Repurchases of 750,550 were made pursuant to a repurchase program covering 18 million shares authorized by the Board of Directors on July 26, 2011, which program expired during the quarter.
+The remaining repurchases were made pursuant to a repurchase program covering 10 million additional shares authorized by the Board of Directors on September 24, 2013 (the "2013 Program").
 There is no expiration date for the 2013 Program.